BR2IDGE/BR2IDGE/README.md

 ### 4. Hybrid (Bridging) Mode in Recs

-BRIDGE also supports **hybrid recommender executions** using bridging strategies.
+BR2IDGE also supports **hybrid recommender executions** using bridging strategies.
 To enable this, add the following fields **right below** `task_type` in your experiment config:

 * **`hybrid`**: `true` or `false` (default is `false` if omitted).